nasa/cumulus-api/content/granules.md

 }
 ```

+The `concurrency` and `maxDbConnections` fields should be tuned based on the database configuration you are using.
+For effective utility of `concurrency`, when applicable, it is advisable to set it no larger than `batchSize`.
+For `concurrency` to best use the connections available, it should be set no greater than `maxDbConnections`.

 Use the [Retrieve async operation](#retrieve-async-operation) endpoint with the `id` in the response to determine the status of the async operation.

 ## Bulk Delete